Nguyen Thi Hoai Thu

 Religion: Buddhists (75 %), Catholics (7%), Caodaïstes (2 %), Hoa Hao (2%), Protestants (0.75%), Muslims (0.1%)

-A traveler’s entry into Vietnam: go ahead to the immigration booth to complete quarantine and immigration procedure with passport and return ticket ready.
-Airport customs police will stamp 2 checks to their passport: 1 stamp at entry point and the second stamp for the time that visitors are allowed to stay (day of entry plus 15 days)
+Traveler’s entry into Vietnam: go to the immigration booth to complete the immigration procedure with passport and return ticket ready.
+Airport customs police will stamp passports twice: 1 stamp at the entry point and the second stamp for the time that visitors are allowed to stay (day of entry plus 45 days)

-The Vietnamese government released a directive detailing an e-visa pilot program that would take effect from February 1, 2017.
-The two-year program states that citizens from 46 countries are eligible for electronic visa applications, including the United Kingdom and the United States.
-The application can be processed through the website: https://evisa.xuatnhapcanh.gov.vn/
+The Vietnamese government has made e-visas available to citizens from 199 countries, including the United Kingdom and the United States.
+The application can be processed through this website: https://dichvucong.bocongan.gov.vn/bocongan/bothutuc/tthc?matt=26277

-The e-Visa is an electronic travel authorization from the Vietnam Government for up to 30 consecutive days, issued in PDF format.
-It is the equivalent to a visa, but no stamp or label is placed in the passport.
-Visitors with e-Visas can touch down at any of Vietnam’s eight international airports, including Tan Son Nhat in Ho Chi Minh City, Noi Bai in Hanoi and Danang in the central region.
-They can also arrive via land at 13 international border gates, and via sea at seven ports across the country.
+The e-Visa is an electronic travel authorization from the Vietnam Government for up to 90 consecutive days, issued in PDF format.
+It is the equivalent of a visa, but no stamp or label is placed on the passport.
+Visitors with e-Visas can touch down at any of Vietnam’s 13 international airports, 16 land border gates, and 13 sea border gates.

 Apply for a Tourist Visa From your home country

-The standard visa is a tourist visa, valid for a 1-month stay, or the tourist visa, valid for a 3-month stay.
+The standard visa is a tourist visa, valid for a 1-month stay.
 You can apply for a tourist visa at the Vietnamese embassy in your country.
-Be aware that your passport must be valid for 6 months beyond the last day of your stay in Vietnam and that you must have one blank page left for the visa stamp.
+Be aware that your passport must be valid for six months beyond the last day of your stay in Vietnam and that you must have one blank page left for the visa stamp.

 With our assistance, directly from a Vietnamese embassy

-Easia Travel can obtain a visa authorization for you that will be processed by the Immigration Ministry in Hanoi.
-To have such authorization, you must send us the details of your passport (name, surname, date of birth, passport number, nationality, profession, issuing and expiring date of the passport) to
+Easia Travel can obtain a visa authorization for you that the Immigration Ministry in Hanoi will process.
+To have such permission, you must send us the details of your passport (name, surname, date of birth, passport number, nationality, profession, issuing and expiring date of the passport) to

-Easia Travel will send the authorization to the Vietnamese embassy of your country and when ready, you will be able to collect it before your departure to Vietnam.
-The cost of such service is 15 USD per person.
-However, you still have to pay for the visa fee when you collect it at the embassy.
+Easia Travel will send the authorization to the Vietnamese embassy of your country, and when ready, you will be able to collect it before your departure to Vietnam.
+The cost of such a service is 15 USD per person.
+However, you must still pay the visa fee when you collect it at the embassy.
 The time needed for the entire process is around 15 days.

 Procedure for visa on arrival: